lizzierunner/git337_field---feast/PROVENANCE.md

-# Provenance & Authorship — Field & Feast
+Field & Feast — GIT 337
-**Author:** Elizabeth Johnson
+Author: Elizabeth Johnson
-**Course:** GIT 337

-## 🧩 Original Work
-All of the following were created entirely by me:
+This project was built from my own wireframes and mockups for GIT 337.
+All layout, structure, HTML, CSS, and gallery work was created by me.

+📌 What I Built
-- HTML structure
+Mobile-first site structure
-- CSS styling (mobile-first, responsive, spacing)
-- Gallery layout and interactions
+Custom CSS grid and spacing system
+Image gallery section
-- Mockups and design decisions
+My own alt text, page copy, and image selection Mockups and visual design decisions
-- All written copy and alt text

-## 🖼 Assets
-- Images in `/images` are either:
-  • Photos I selected from royalty-free sources, or
-  • Provided assets for the assignment
-- Mockups in `/mockups` were designed by me.

-(If any image needs attribution, list it here:
-**Example:** “Image 3 — Unsplash / Photographer Name / License”)

-## ⚙️ Tools & AI Usage
+🛠 How I Built It (Process)
+Nov 10–11: Created wireframes and exported mockups (see /mockups folder) Nov 12: Built initial HTML and mobile CSS
+Nov 13: Added gallery section + responsive layout
+Nov 14: Accessibility pass + final content polish
+🧰 Tools Used
-- I used VS Code and GitHub for development.
+VS Code
-- **No AI tools were used to generate the code or written content.**
+Git + GitHub
+No AI-generated code or AI-written copy was used.
-- Any automated suggestions (like spellcheckers or linters) were manually reviewed and edited by me.
+Any suggestions I reviewed (such as spelling/formatting tools) were manually edited by me.

-## 📅 Work Log
-- Nov 10–11: Wireframes + mockups
-- Nov 12: HTML/CSS base
-- Nov 13: Gallery + responsive work
-- Nov 14: Cleanup, images, and documentation